alexruzenhack/dotnetknowledge/EfCoreMappings/README.md

 // Then SaveChanges
 _context.SaveChanges() // here the overridden method will identify the change in samurai state and for consequence, the state of PersonName as well
 ```

+## Scalar Functions

+* What is a database scalar functions?
+* Mapping a scalar function
+* Using the function in queries
+* Unit testing with certain types of scalar functions
+* Mapping database built-in scalar functions
+* Compare database function mapping to locally evaluated functions

+Scalar Function returns a single scalar value and it's also a read-only function, not design to alter the database.
+EF Core now support mapping user-defined scalar functions.

+Used to: Filter, Sort or retrieve simple data.

+### Database Views

+* Defining classes to receive view results
+* Querying against views
+* Force migrations to create view
+* Some "gotchas" to watch out for
+* Prepare for improved support in 2.1

+Use the database view on the model.